Thermal axion production: Conclusions

 The thermal axion abundance is then computed adopting the usual simplified model of reheating (rather than the instantaneous reheating approximation adopted in previous works) and allowing for the possibility of a thermalised axion.
 We provide in eq.\eq{rrr} a simple numerical approximation for the final axion abundance.

 \paragraph{Acknowledgements} We thank Simon Caron-Huot, Gian Giudice, Julien Lesgourgues, Alessandro Melchiorri, for useful discussions and in particular Slava Rychkov for having clarified the physics of collinear enhancements.
+We thank Daniel Green and Benjamin Wallisch for having pointed out a numerical error in the electroweak gauge contribution in fig.~\ref{fig:gamma}, which has been corrected.
 This work was supported in part by the European Programme PITN-GA-2009-23792 (UNILHC).
 The work of Alberto Salvio has been supported by the Spanish Ministry of Economy and Competitiveness Consolider-CPAN (CSD2007-00042), the grant SEV-2012-0249 of the ``Centro de Excelencia Severo Ochoa'' Programme and the grant HEPHACOS-S2009/ESP1473 from the C.A. de Madrid.
 This work was supported by the ESF grant MTT8 and by SF0690030s09 project.

 \begin{multicols}{2}

 \end{multicols}